maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 <img src="Images/ConfluentStatesGraph.png" width="274">

 However, it is not causal invariant.
-We can generate two non-isomorphic causal graphs by using different event ordering functions which contradicts the definition above:
+We can generate two non-isomorphic causal graphs by using different event ordering functions, which contradicts the definition above:

 ```wl